QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 \section{The \OurScheme{} Framework}

-In this section, we elaborate \OurScheme{}, an end-to-end framework, for running a large quantum circuit on small quantum devices.
-Given a large circuit, \OurScheme{} converts it to a QR (qubit-reuse)-aware DAG, formulates it as an ILP model and sovles it, maps the cutting solutions to subcircuits, runs the subcircuits, and reconstructs the original result from post-processing.
+In this section, we elaborate \OurScheme{}, an end-to-end framework, for running large quantum circuits on small quantum devices.
+Given a large circuit, \OurScheme{} converts it to a QR (qubit-reuse)-aware DAG, formulates and solves an ILP model, maps the cutting solutions to subcircuits, runs the subcircuits, and reconstructs the original result.